Learning Visual Representations via Language-Guided Sampling: Method

 \subsection{Language-Guided Visual Learning}

-Our approach is applicable to several representation learning methods as it only affects the training views.
+Our approach is applicable to several representation learning methods as it only changes the training view pairs.
 We focus on contrastive learning since its fairly minimal setting allows us to analyze the impact of language guidance with minimal confounding factors.
 We train SimCLR with the language-sampled pairs and refer to it as LGSimCLR.
-We also evaluate the impact of language guidance on SimSiam~\cite{chen2021exploring} and SLIP~\cite{mu2021slip}, and find that they can also benefit from language guidance.
-We only use random cropping for image augmentations since language-sampled pairs are naturally augmented versions of each other.
+We also evaluate the impact of language guidance on SimSiam~\cite{chen2021exploring} and SLIP~\cite{mu2021slip}, and find that they can similarly benefit from language guidance.
+We only use random cropping for image augmentations since language-sampled pairs are naturally augmented versions of each other and find that additional augmentations are not helpful.
 For LGSLIP, we match their setup by applying the CLIP loss only between the source's image and caption, ignoring an additional loss between the nearest neighbor image and its caption.